On $L^2$ extension from singular hypersurfaces: Introduction

-Let $X$ be a complex manifold and $Y$ an irreducible hypersurface.
+In order to state Theorem~\ref{dvpsi3}, let again $X$ be a complex manifold and $Y$ an irreducible hypersurface.
 Let $\psi$ be a quasi-psh function with \emph{poles along the divisor} $Y$ (in the sense as in the beginning of \S 3).
+Let $dV[\psi]$ be the Ohsawa measure with respect to a smooth volume form $dV_X$.
 We will say that a measure is locally integrable if it has locally finite mass.
 The following is our first main result.